A note about learning vim.

 - Use wildcards.

-matches anything, including nothing, recurses into directories
+*matches anything, including nothing**matches anything, including nothing, recurses into directories

 - Use shell commands’ outputs.